- What is HIV and AIDS?

 By 30 June 2006, 25,703 people in Australia were infected with HIV, 9,827 had AIDS and 6,621 died as a result of HIV/AIDS.
 NSW had the highest number of deaths, followed by Vic, QLD, WA, SA, ACT, NT and TAS.

 HIV can be transmitted through the following routes:

-- Stage III (also known as symptomatic HIV infection): By this stage, the immune system is significantly affected and the infected person now begins to manifest many symptoms, such as severe weight loss, chronic diarrhoea, persistant fever, tuberculosis, severe bacterial infections (e.g. pneumonia and meningitis).
+- Stage III (also known as symptomatic HIV infection): By this stage, the immune system is significantly affected and the infected person now begins to manifest many symptoms, such as severe weight loss, chronic diarrhoea, persistent fever, tuberculosis, severe bacterial infections (e.g. pneumonia and meningitis);

 - Stage IV (also known as AIDS): The immune system is now severely damaged and the symptoms become even more severe.
 The person is now severely wasted, has severe recurrent bacterial infections, develops cancers such as Kaposi sarcoma, and other infections like Pneumocystis carinii pneumonia (PCP), toxoplasmosis and HIV encephalopathy.

 Symptoms of HIV and AIDS

 The presentation of HIV depends on the stage of the disease that the patient is in.
 In the early stages of the disease there may be few or no (mild) infections, while in the later stages there may be more severe infections and even some forms of cancer.

 - Lung infections such as pneumonia or tuberculosis;